boltlabs-inc/key-mgmt-demo/README.md

 let password = Password::from_str("SuperSecurePassword")?;

 // Load the client config toml file above (i.e, Client.toml)
-// This tells the DamsClient how to reach the key server and
+// This tells the LockKeeperClient how to reach the key server and
 // loads the TLS certificate
 let client_config = Config::load(cli.config)
     .await
     .expect("Failed to load client config");

-// Now you can register the user let result = DamsClient::register(&account_name, &password, &client_config).await
+// Now you can register the user let result = LockKeeperClient::register(&account_name, &password, &client_config).await
                         .map_err(|e| anyhow!(e))
                         .map(|sess| {
                             info!("Successfully registered and here's the session info: {:?}", sess);
                             sess
                         });

-// If an error occurs, extract the DamsClientError type/message if let Err(e) = result {
+// If an error occurs, extract the LockKeeperClientError type/message if let Err(e) = result {
     error!("{}, caused by: {}", e, e.root_cause());
 }